View the full list of fields, first using long-form arguments:

 and to the distro's repos.

-A system administrator is welcome to create additional repos and
+You can create additional repos and

-administrator can provide multiple comma-separated URLs to the
+provide multiple comma-separated URLs to the

 scyld-clusterctl repos create